Twig Adventures

 8.5 miles, elevation 2500′

 I don’t even know where to start about describing this day.
-It was the hardest, wildest, most chaotic and fun day I’ve spent in the outdoors as far back as I can remember.
+It was the hardest, wildest, most chaotic and fun day I spent in the outdoors as far back as I could remember.
 Carrot Quinn described this section as the Hayduke’s final exam.
 Every crazy and difficult thing one has done up to this point is all in preparation for the obstacles in Saddle Canyon.
-And I passed!
+Well, I’m happy to report that I passed!

 I slept ok on the cot.
 It was really only the wind that woke me several times.
 It was raging over the saddle so bad that I contemplated staying another night in the cabin.
 A front was coming through over the weekend, bringing thunderstorms and rain by the evening.
-Wouldn’t it be great if we could seek refuge in the cabin, one of very few protected spaces in the canyon.
+Wouldn’t it be great if we could seek refuge in the cabin, one of very few protected spaces in the canyon?
 But no. One look at the clear blue sky in the morning convinced me that I must move on.
-I also didn’t really have enough food for a layover.
+I also didn’t have enough food for a layover.
+Stay and starve or stick to the plan.

 We were up with the dawn, enjoying the comforts of the cabin while packing.
 This task took me twice as long since I did my best to waterproof all my stuff.
 We expected some possible dunkings in the plunge pools and Tapeats Creek.
-I double bagged my clothes and quilt with my shnozzle packliner and a nyloflume bag.
-I really should have had a proper trash compactor bag.
+I double bagged my clothes and quilt with my schnozzle packliner and a nyloflume bag, but I really should have had a proper trash compactor bag.
 The rest I tried to fit in my food bag, which wasn’t really waterproof either.
-My pack could keep out some water, but a complete submersion wouldn’t be good.
+My pack could keep out most water, but a complete submersion wouldn’t be great.

 The first phase was tedious but not terrible.
 We pretty much stuck to the tiny creek bed, crawling over and under all the debris.
 If we ventured out of the bed, we quickly became surrounded by impenetrable scrub oak.
 Every plant seemed to grab at my clothes and pack.
 I quickly ripped a huge hole in the sleeve of my sunshirt and also my tent sack, which I had pinned to the top of my pack since I didn’t have enough room to fit it inside.
 My trekking tights held up remarkably well, though.
 My legs don’t get all scraped up when I wear them and they don’t snag on stuff like pants do.
 They are hot, that’s my only issue with them.

 Coming to the dryfalls, we easily went down the first, but the second gave us a little pause.
-After a few minutes, we discovered a route to the right, bypassing what would have been a sketchy downclimb.
+After a few minutes, we discovered a route to the right, bypassing what would have been a sketchy small downclimb.
 We located the longest bypass right at its start, never actually seeing the 3rd and biggest dryfall.
 I’d researched this part in detail and it was just what I expected from the guides and blogs.
-We traversed the steep slope to a flat spit of land, just below a rock that jutted out like the prow of a ship.
+We traversed the steep slope on the left to a flat spit of land, just below a rock that jutted out like the prow of a ship.
 The route was pretty well cairned, so that helped a lot.
 We descended into a side canyon, coming back to the main canyon just above the first of the plunge pools.
 This phase was so much easier than I expected that I started celebrating a little too early.
 I knew it had cost other hikers several hours, but we located all the right intersections, never once having to backtrack.
-It had taken us only about half an hour.
-The rest was supposed to be pretty straightforward.
+It took us only about half an hour.
+I thought the rest was going to be pretty straightforward.

 I lowered our stuff to him and then it was my turn for some class 4 (or higher?) climbing.
 Swinging my body over the side definitely required a full commitment.
 All the while, I was pondering how anyone ever went up this canyon?
 So many of the downclimbs we did seemed like it would be impossible to go back up.
 We basically had to drop down a foot or more to solid ground several times.
 How then could we have reversed such maneuvers?
 By jumping up to grab invisible handholds and reaching above overhanging ledges?
 This was not in my repertoire of skills.
 I shuddered to think about getting to point that we couldn’t go down and couldn’t go back up, either.

 I made it down the chockstone awkwardly, feeling better about the fact that Worm was right below me, spotting.
-At my slender build and emaciated weight (fresh off a summer of hiking), I probably could have jumped into his arms.
+At my slender build and emaciated weight (fresh off a summer of hiking), I probably could have jumped into his arms (ala a Princess Bride scene).
 The drop wasn’t so high that we would have died.
-The mud puddle would have softened the blow, too.
+The mud puddle would have softened the blow, at least.
 Still, it was best try try to remain upright.
 We celebrated the victory, thinking the worst was over.
 We immediately came to yet another chockstone drop, this one worse than the first.
 The drop was again 15 feet or more, with no water at the bottom, and the downclimb severely undercut, from what we could see.
 Suddenly I felt that panic about being trapped.
 Can’t go down, can’t go up.
 I looked around all the sidewalls for ledges we might be able to traverse.
 Nothing.
 Worm sat at the edge of the downclimb looking defeated for awhile.
 He just couldn’t bring himself to swing over the ledge as he’d just done.
 It looked way too sketch.
-It wasn’t fair that he should be the one to test everything, to always put himself at risk first.

-I came down the right side (left side looking down canyon)
+I came down the right side (left side looking down canyon).
+Photo Credit: Worm

-We did one more bypass of a huge, impassable pouroff, but thankfully it was a pretty straightforward route.
+We did one more bypass of a huge, impassable pouroff, but thankfully it was a pretty straightforward and marked route.
 We took a long lunch break once we got to Phase 4, the dry creek bed….although it wasn’t all that dry.
 There were plenty of pools and even flows from Stina and Crazy Jug canyons.
-The ‘walking’ was still very slow and tedious.
+In fact, we had found water from a side spring just a few hundred yards from the cabin at the beginning of the day, so lack of water was never an issue.
+The ‘walking’ in this lower canyon was still very slow and tedious.
 I felt like I spent the majority of the day jumping down from boulders and\or lowering myself using my arms.
 I used every muscle in my body and then some.
 Go figure, in a flat and innocuous spot, my foot slipped on some gravel, sideswiped my other foot and I went down hard on my hip and left hand.
 It was the first and only time I fell during the Hayduke.
 It could have been a lot worse but it did make me feel very shaky afterwards.
 Plus, my palm started throbbing and swelled.
 I had to stop using my trekking pole much of the rest of the day because it hurt to grip the handle.
 My palm turned an interesting shade of black and blue a day later.
 Better my hand than my foot or leg, though.

 I thought the last phase down Tapeats creek wouldn’t be too bad, but I was wrong about this too.
 This waterway was more like a river and the main reason this route wasn’t passable in the spring.
 It had been absolutely raging from all the snow melt and even now, many months later, it was still flowing quite strong.
-As far as we knew, we were the first from our class of Haydukers to hike it.
+As far as we knew, we were the first from our class of Haydukers to hike it this year.
 The crossings weren’t anything worse than I’d dealt with before in New Zealand, but coming to the narrows section, we had to blink several times in disbelief.
 A large boulder was wedged at the start of the narrows, creating a chaotic waterfall on the left side and a huge, deep pool behind it.
-It hadn’t ever read anything about such an obstacle and sure enough, looking back at a photo from Carrot Quinn’s blog from 2016, the boulder was a new feature, perhaps from this year.
+It hadn’t ever read anything about such an obstacle and sure enough, looking back at a photo from Carrot Quinn’s 2016 blog, the boulder was a new feature, perhaps from this year.
 It had either fallen or been pushed downstream.
 Imagine the force needed to move it!
+Violent things periodically happened in this canyon!

-Approaching the boulder to assess the drop and pool
+Approaching the boulder to assess the drop and pool.
+Photo Credit: Worm

 We had to ponder this new obstacle for awhile.
 Finally we decided to climb down on the calm side of the boulder (right) and wade through the pool.
-Worm would go first while I balanced the packs on the boulder.
-With his superior height, he could better asses the depth of the pool.
+Worm went first while I balanced the packs on the boulder.
+With his superior height, he was the best candidate for assessing the depth of the pool.
 We already had the lowing ourselves off boulders part down pat, at least.
 A fall would have just landed us in the pool, no big deal.
 But some water was pouring over the crack, so the downclimb was a wet one.
 The pool was only hip deep near the boulder and about chest deep through the middle…of course it didn’t look near as bad on Worm.
-I thought it was going to require a swim, so we were lucky I guess.
-I passed packs down and then took the plunge.
+I thought it was going to require a swim, so we were lucky.
+I passed packs down and took the plunge.
 I ended up submerging half my pack on the walk through, but my waterproofing effort held.

 Future Hayduke hikers should take note of this obstacle in particular.
-If the creek were just a foot or two higher, water might be flowing over the entire boulder, creating a giant whitewater hole that would be very dangerous.
-It might be possible to scramble the high ledge on the right to bypass the boulder, but I’m not sure.
+If the creek were just a foot or two higher, water could be flowing over the entire boulder, creating a giant whitewater hole that would be very dangerous.
+Some on the FB page reported that it’s possible to scramble the high ledges above the narrows, but I can’t confirm this.
 It’s going to create a real barrier for some hikers, no doubt.

 The rest of the walk down the narrows was easy and uneventful in comparison.
 I found a bighorn sheep skeleton that apparently hadn’t found it as easy.
 The horns were wedged in the canyon wall…I couldn’t tell if someone put them there or the sheep’s head had become stuck in the crack and its body ripped away…most likely they were placed there by a rafter.
 It made for a good photo opp.